sitebay/docs/articles/guides/quick-answers/sitebay/connect-an-external-site-to-wordpress/index.md

 ---
 # Connect your External Site to WordPress using Site Bay

-If you are looking for a way to optimize your website's SEO by integrating your external support website under your main WordPress site, **Site Bay** can empower you to do just that.
-For instance, if you have a separate support or documentation site, you can make it accessible under your main domain as "www.sitebay.org/support".
+If you are looking for a way to optimize your website's SEO by integrating your external docs website under your main WordPress site, **Site Bay** can empower you to do just that.
+For instance, if you have a separate support or documentation site, you can make it accessible under your main domain as "www.sitebay.org/docs".
 This simple action not only strengthens the authority of your primary website but also improves user navigation.

 Now, let's dive into the step-by-step process of using Site Bay to connect your external site to your WordPress website.